rdkcentral/entservices-inputoutput/.github/instructions/Pluginlifecycle.instructions.md

 }
 ```

-- Before executing Initialize(), ensure all private member variables are in a reset state (either initialized by the constructor or cleared by a prior Deinitialize()).
+- Before executing Initialize, ensure all private member variables are in a reset state (either initialized by the constructor or cleared by a prior Deinitialize).
 Validate this by asserting their default values.

 **Example:**